Landing page: Transactional

 The purpose of the transactional landing page is to persuade a visitor to take action by completing a transaction.
 This is accomplished by providing a form that needs to be filled out.
 The visitor information is obtained in order to add the visitor's email address to a mailing list as a prospect.
 An email campaign can then be developed based on responses to transactional landing pages.
 The goal is to capture as much information about the visitor as possible.
 The ultimate goal is to convert the visitor into a customer.

-Origin
+Origin and evolution

 Landing pages originated with the IT departments of Microsoft in late 2003 in response to poor online sales of Office.
 The process was tedious and time-consuming.
 As a result, in 2009, several startups, including Unbounce, were formed to simplify and streamline the process.
 The rise of cloud computing and e-commerce around 2009 provided ideal conditions for these startups to flourish.
 Since then the customer requirements changed, requesting integrations with other solutions such as email marketing, lead nurturing and customer relationship management systems.